CrescentTech29/technix.io/index.md

     <li>Developed secure, robust, scalable infrastructure with Terraform across multiple availability zones, accelerating feature deployment from quarterly to monthly and enhancing market responsiveness.</li>
     <li>Sorted, simplified, and documented legacy projects with Confluence for prospective company investors.</li>
     <li>Trained lower engineers in installation and management of both self-managed Kubernetes clusters and managed k8 clusters (Kubeadm, EKS, and Rancher).</li>
-    <li>Wrote declarative Jenkins files with Groovy for CI/CD to build, test, backup, and push docker images to Docker hub registry.</li>
+    <li>Wrote declarative Jenkins files with Groovy for CI/CD to build```markdown
+, test, backup, and push docker images to Docker hub registry.</li>
   </ul>
   <p><strong>Achievement:</strong> Introduced and implemented SonarQube to enhance static code analysis testing, resulting in a remarkable 40% reduction in troubleshooting times in the development stage of production.</p>